awsdocs/amazon-ses-developer-guide/doc-source/control-user-access.md

 **If the `Action` element only permits access to email\-sending APIs \(that is, `ses:SendEmail` and/or `ses:SendRawEmail`\):**
 + To allow the user to send from any identity in your AWS account, set `Resource` to \*
-+ To limit the identities that the user can send from, set `Resource` to the ARN\(s\) of the identities that you are permitting the user to use\.
++ To restrict the identities that a user is allowed to send from, set `Resource` to the ARNs of the identities that you are permitting the user to use\.

 **If the `Action` element permits access to all APIs:**
-+ If you do not want to limit the identities that the user can send from, set `Resource` to \*
++ If you don't want to restrict the identities that the user can send from, set `Resource` to \*
-+ If you **do** want to limit the identities that the user can send from, you need to create two policies \(or two statements within one policy\):
++ If you want to restrict the identities that a user is allowed to send from, you need to create two policies \(or two statements within one policy\):
   + One with `Action` set to an explicit list of the permitted non\-email\-sending APIs and `Resource` set to \*
   + One with `Action` set to one of the email\-sending APIs \(`ses:SendEmail` and/or `ses:SendRawEmail`\), and `Resource` set to the ARN\(s\) of the identities you are permitting the user to use\.